rapidsai/cudf/docs/cudf/source/developer_guide/testing.md

 i.e. "run this test for all values of `a` and all values of `b`".

 There are multiple potential solutions to this problem.
-One possibility is to encapsulate common test logic a helper function, then call it from multiple `test_*` functions that construct the necessary inputs.
+One possibility is to encapsulate common test logic in a helper function, then call it from multiple `test_*` functions that construct the necessary inputs.
 Another possibility is to use functions rather than fixtures to construct inputs, allowing for more flexible input construction:
 ```python